 OUR HEALTH OFFICE

-Encore employs a nurse in Hesperia that is located on campus in the “A” building from 8am – 2:30 pm.
+Encore employs a nurse on both campuses that are on campus for the school day and many after school events.
 If your student has a medical condition or has ANY prescription drugs that they need to take during the school day, including asthma inhalers, there are forms in the health office that need to be filled out by the legal guardian.
 Possession of prescription drugs or over the counter medications on campus could result in immediate dismissal if all provisions are not met.
 When a student is ill or injured, they are referred to the health office.
 The health office is a place for first aid only.
-Our nurse will assess the situation and either send the student back to class or call home.
+Our health technician will assess the situation and either the student back to class or call home.
 A student cannot remain in the health office for more than one hour before being sent back to class.
 In emergencies, the health office will call “911” and have students taken by paramedic to the closest available hospital.

 ENCORE’S FEVER AND SICK POLICY

 Every attempt to reach parents / emergency contact will be made when a student has a fever.
 Parents are expected to come pick up their student from school when they have a fever or vomiting.
 Any fever greater than 102.00 will result in a “911” call at the parent’s expense if parents / contacts cannot be reached.
 Students must be fever free for 24 hours without fever reducing medication before returning to school.
 Please make sure that your student has a current Emergency Card on file and contacts other than parents are listed.
 Students cannot be in the health office for more than one hour while waiting for parent pickup.

 The State of California ahs strict laws regarding the way medication can be dispensed at school.
 The guidelines are as follows:

 - Medication must be given to the school health office by the parent or guardian.
 Students are not allowed to transport medication to and from school.

 - Prescription medication which needs to be taken at school must be accompanied by the following: